khaledosman/create-react-pwa/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 # create-react-pwa
-create-react-app with enhanced pwa capabilities
+create-react-app bootstrapped project with enhanced pwa capabilities

 A newly generated create-react-app app that